 If you're looking for the fastest treatment time, Byte is the way to go.
 Treatment time with Byte is typically shorter than it is with Smile Direct, thanks to Byte's HyperByte device, which also helps decrease discomfort during treatment.

-If you want straighter teeth in just 4 months, you can order your Byte impression kit now.
+If you want straighter teeth in just 4 months, you can order your Byte impression kit now and use code SMILEBRYTE to get 80% off your kit.

 Which is better, Byte or Smile Direct?